DOTzX/fb-utilities-extension/README.md

   - Hide non-joined
   - Hide reels (top at the feed)
   - Hide reels (in-between post)
-- Group search filtering
-  - Filter by group name
-  - Filter by group privacy
-  - Filter by group members count
-  - Filter by group posts frequency
-  - Filter by friends count in the group
-  - Searching with text or regex, case-insensitive
 - Post search filtering

 ## Requirements